sveltejs/kit/.changeset/rich-monkeys-listen.md

 '@sveltejs/kit': minor
 ---

-Moved the styles of svelte router announcer into shadow DOM.
+feat: Moved the styles of svelte router announcer into shadow DOM.